-If you are lucky enough to get an early spring Vidalia onion complete with greens that is what you are going to use for this dish.
-If the greens are not available, a small to medium Vidalia onion will do.
-This recipe also uses spring market vegetable stock that hopefully you will find in your freezer.
+If you are lucky enough to get early spring Vidalia onions complete with greens, you will love them in this Vidalia Onion Lemon Chicken.
+If the greens are not available, any small to medium Vidalia onion will do.
+(Or if necessary, other sweet onions.)

 Many chicken and lemon recipes include zest or cooking with the rind in the pan.
-That is not done here to allow the flavor of the Vidalia onion to shine.
+Here I am only using the lemon juice to allow the flavor of the Vidalia onion to shine.

-- 1 Vidalia Onion including greens (see note 2)
+- 1 medium Vidalia Onion including greens, (see note 2)

 - olive oil

 - handful thyme, stems removed

 - Sprinkle the chicken with salt and pepper.